laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

       var = "Big House!"

-.. mchoicemf:: pwaiver_mc_3
+.. mchoice:: pwaiver_mc_3
-   :answer_a: 23
+   :answer_a: 13
-   :answer_b: 26
+   :answer_b: 14
-   :answer_c: 22
+   :answer_c: 16
-   :answer_d: 25
+   :answer_d: 18
-   :answer_d: An Error occurs, incorrect use of len function.
+   :answer_e: An Error occurs, incorrect use of len function.
-   :feedback_a: Spaces are counted as characters and are accounted for when using the len function.
+   :feedback_a: Spaces and periods are counted as characters when using the len function.
-   :feedback_b: There are 26 characters.
-   :feedback_c: Spaces and puncuation are counted as characters and are accounted for when using the len function.
+   :feedback_b: Spaces and periods are counted as characters when using the len function.
-   :feedback_d: The len function can take a variable as input, this does not cause an error.
+   :feedback_c: There are 16 characters.
+   :feedback_d: Hmm, where did you get the extra 2 characters from?
-   :feedback_e: The len function returns the number of characters that are found in what is inputted.
-Unlike indexing, it will start with 1, not 0.
+   :feedback_e: The len function returns the number of characters in a string.
-   :correct: b
+   :correct: c

-   Which is these is the correct number produced by the following code?
+   What output will be produced by the following code?

    .. sourcecode:: python

-      sent = "Welcome to the University."
+      sentence = "Welcome to UMSI."
-      print len(sent)
+      print len(sentence)

-.. mchoicema:: pwaiver_mc_4
+.. mchoice:: pwaiver_mc_4
+   :multiple_answers:
    :answer_a: When doing calculations to denote what should be done first.
    :answer_b: Creating lists.
    :answer_c: Calling a function.